Human subjects research

 From the Helsinki Declaration to the Swedish Act on ethical vetting

 Explicitly directed at biomedical research involving humans is the Declaration of Helsinki, originally created by the World Medical Association in 1964.
 The Declaration still serves as the fundamental document in regard to this type of research.
 In its later versions, one of the issues it addresses is the role of poorer countries in research.
 CIOMS has developed the declaration further in their International Ethical Guidelines for Health-related Research Involving Humans.
 Today's rules and regulations for medical research are collected on the webpage Clinical Studies Sweden and research on medicinal products for human are regulated by the Swedish Medicinal Products Agency (Läkemedelsverket) that has issued a guideline: Vägledning till Läkemedelsverkets föreskrifter (LVFS 2011:19) om kliniska läkemedelsprövningar på människor (Guideline to the regulation LVFS 2011:19 on clinical trials on humans).
+Take notice that from 31 January 2022 Clinical Trials Regulation EU No. 536/2014 have come into force, and for three years there are transitional rules stating that a sponsors can choose whether to apply to the medical products agencies through the old or the new system.

 The Council of Europe's Convention for the protection of Human Rights and dignity of the human being with regard to the application of biology and medicine has played a major role in recent years.
 It has had a clear influence on the The Act concerning the Ethical Review of Research Involving Humans (SFS 2003:460).
 The law is applicable to, among other things, research involving the handling of sensitive personal data, research that involves a physical operation on a subject or is performed according to a method that aims to affect the subject physically or psychologically, as well as studies on biological material that is traceable to individual persons.

 The Act does not only apply to medical research.
 Research is defined as scientific experimental or theoretical work or observational scientific study to gain new knowledge, and developmental work on scientific grounds, but not such work performed at undergraduate level at universities.
 Research involving handling of certain personal data shall be examined regardless of whether research subjects give their informed consent or not.
 Research that clearly involves a risk of harming subjects, it can include also interviews or surveys for example, shall likewise be ethically examined.
-Research ethics principles for human subjects research in the humanities and social sciences have been issued by the Swedish research council and Ulf Görman at Lund university has written a guideline on ethical review (Swedish) in which ethical review in the humanities and theology is discussed.
+Research ethics principles for human subjects research in the humanities and social sciences have been issued by the Swedish research council and Ulf Görman at Lund university has written a guideline on ethical review in which ethical review in the humanities and theology is discussed.

 Research with children